Tom Czyz: Career

 Tom and his team evaluates the security of schools, sells UL Shooter Attack Certified glass and window film plus he delivers active shooter training for schools.
 The idea of Armoured One came up when he realized after the Sandy Hook attack in 2012 that he could not keep his own kids safe while they were at school.

 His team travels across the country and teaches faculty and staff on what to do in the event of a school shooting.

+Books

+In September 2024, Tom published the book Staying One Step Ahead: Ending the Story of Active Shooter in America’s Schools, a guide aimed at improving school safety and response protocols.
+Tom brings extensive experience from the world of active shootings, including independent investigations at over sixty school shootings since 2012.
+In the book, he shares the unvarnished truth about how schools and law enforcement can protect children and staff.